 The Yale Free Press Is Bringing Courage Back to Campus

-For FAIR’s Substack, Sahar Tartak writes about how this year the Yale Free Press will treat university students like the adults they are—individuals who are capable of grappling with contentious topics with maturity and intellectual rigor.
+This year the Yale Free Press will treat university students like the adults we are— individuals who are capable of grappling with contentious topics with maturity and intellectual rigor.

 For these reasons and more, I am ramping up the Yale Free Press as its editor-in-chief.
 We are recruiting more writers, and we intend to write more this year.
 We are tapping into resources for student journalists and creating those resources as we go.
 For instance, we formed an online network of student journalists from campuses across the country to share tips, opportunities, and offer support.
 We will cover what other campus papers do not: the issues of speech that lie in between space—those that require nuance and complexity to understand.
 The “exotic” philosophies— conservatism, classical liberalism, religious traditionalism, and so on—that sharp students are fascinated by but shielded from.
 The common-sense questions that everyone seems afraid to ask.
 At the Yale Free Press, we are choosing to treat university students as the adults we are, adults who are capable of grappling with contentious topics with maturity and intellectual rigor.

 Yale is a renowned university and a one-way ticket to public influence.
 Its students must question the day-to-day happenings on campus, and they cannot ask questions if these happenings go unnoticed.
 Future leaders ought to be immersed in uncertainty if they hope to create something positive one day.
 That is the purpose of higher education.
 It is neither professional development nor social justice bootcamp.
 It is time to think.